 The easiest and best way to go to Geres is self-driving.
-The roads are good and driving in Portugal is pretty easy.
-It takes 1h /1h 30 from Porto and less than one hour from Braga.
-If you are driving you can easily do a day trip from any of these cities.
-However, Peneda Geres National Park is big and full of things to do, thus we advise you to take at least 2 days to really enjoy it!
+The roads are good, and driving in Portugal is pretty straightforward.
+It takes one h /1h 30 from Porto and less than one hour from Braga.
+If you are driving, you can easily do a day trip from any of these cities.
+However, Peneda Geres National Park is big and full of things to do; thus, we advise you to take at least two days to really enjoy it!

-In case you don’t want to drive, you can use public transports to go to Geres, there are buses from Braga and from Porto.
+In case you don’t want to drive, you can use public transport to go to Geres, there are buses from Braga and Porto.
 Or, you can even go on a Private tour.
 But, again, the best way to visit Geres is to rent a car and freely travel around.

 Best things to do in Peneda Geres National Park

-Peneda Geres National Park covers quite a big area, and in general, it is a great spot for adventure and outdoor activities.
-It has several villages, lookouts, forests, trails and many other attractions you can visit.
+Peneda Geres National Park covers quite a big area, and in general, it is an excellent spot for adventure and outdoor activities.
+It has several villages, lookouts, forests, trails, and many other attractions you can visit.
 These are our favorite places to visit in Geres.

 Castro Laboreiro village

-If you want to experience the local cuisine we suggest the steaks in the restaurant Miradouro do Castelo.
-It isn’t the best food you’ll ever eat but it’s good and with big portions.
-You can make a base in Castro Laboreiro and spend the night in Hotel Castrum Villae which offers a great value for money.
+If you want to experience the local cuisine, we suggest the steaks in the restaurant Miradouro do Castelo.
+It isn’t the best food you’ll ever eat, but it’s good and with significant portions.
+You can make a base in Castro Laboreiro and spend the night in Hotel Castrum Villae, which offers excellent value for money.
 Click here to check current prices.

 Castro Laboreiro Castle

-Lindoso castle was built in the 13th century to protect and defend the country borders.
+Lindoso Castle was built in the 13th century to protect and defend the country’s borders.
 Spain is less than 5 km away.
-It is considered an important military monument due to the innovative techniques used in its construction though it was only relevant during the Restoration of the independence war.
+It is considered an essential military monument due to the innovative techniques used in its construction though it was only relevant during the Restoration of the independence war.

 Espigueiros de Lindoso

-The 50 espigueiros, from the 17th and 18th century, were used to dry corn and prevent animals from getting to them.
-The ones in Lindoso are entirely made of stone and together make quite a rare site.
+The 50 espigueiros, from the 17th and 18th centuries, were used to dry corn and prevent animals from getting to them.
+The ones in Lindoso are entirely made of stone and together make quite a rare sight.

 Pitões das Júnias Village

-Pitões das Júnias is a village located in the eastern region Peneda Gerês National Park, in the municipality of Montalegre.
+Pitões das Júnias is a village located in the eastern region of Peneda Gerês National Park, in the municipality of Montalegre.
 It’s a very isolated area, probably the least visited region in the park, but it’s also home to some of the most interesting Geres attractions!
-Very close to this small but authentic village are the incredible Junias Monastery and the stunning natural waterfalls.
+The incredible Junias Monastery and the stunning natural waterfalls are very close to this small but authentic village.

 This village is also a great place to have lunch/dinner.
-The restaurant Casa do Preto serves amazing local meat.
+The restaurant Casa do Preto serves excellent local meat.
 We suggest you have the T-bone steak of Barrosã beef!
-If you want to spend the night we really enjoyed staying there.
+If you want to spend the night, we enjoyed staying there.
 It has a nice, comfortable, family atmosphere.
-The rooms are spacious, clean and WI-FI and TV.
+The rooms are spacious and clean and have WI-FI and TV.
 Check here to check the prices and here the TripAdvisor reviews.

 Santa Maria das Junias Monastery

-Located in a magnificent valley, isolated from civilization (and mass tourism) the ruins converged with Nature creating a bucolic place where one feels relax and comfortable.
-Usually, there’s very little (or no one at all) around and we can have the place to ourselves.
+Located in a magnificent valley, isolated from civilization (and mass tourism), the ruins converged with Nature creating a bucolic place where one feels relaxed and comfortable.
+Usually, there’s very little (or no one at all) around, and we can have the place ourselves.
 This is one of our favorite spots in Geres National Park.

 Vilarinho das Furnas Ruins

 Vilarinho das Furnas is an old community village in Gerês National Park.
 It was abandoned and flooded after building the Vilarinho das Furnas Dam in River Homem.
-The Dam created a huge lake changing completely the scenery and making the village disappear.
+The Dam created a vast lake changing the scenery completely and making the village disappear.

-You can still trek along the lake to the village, and during dry season you can see and even visit the houses, the ways, and walls of the old village.
-If it’s low enough you can even walk into the ruins.
-The trail to Vilarinho das Furnas and back is roughly 5.5 km (almost flat) and it’s much more worth it in summer when the lake is at its lowest…
+You can still trek along the lake to the village, and during the dry season, you can see and even visit the old village’s houses, ways, and walls.
+If it’s low enough, you can even walk into the ruins.
+The trail to Vilarinho das Furnas and back is roughly 5.5 km (almost flat), and it’s much more worth it in summer when the lake is at its lowest…

-Time required: 2 hours will allow you to trek to and from the village and gives enough time to play around and take photos.
+- Time required: 2 hours will allow you to trek to and from the village and gives you enough time to play around and take photos.

 Best waterfalls in Peneda Geres National Park

 Geres is also known for having some of the most beautiful waterfalls in Portugal.
-In some of them, one can even dive into the water and bath.
-Note that in the peak of summer (August mostly), some waterfalls may have to little water and too many people.
+In some of them, one can even dive into the water and bathe.
+Note that in the peak of summer (August mostly), some waterfalls may have too little water and too many people.

 Tahiti Cascades (Cascata do Tahiti)

 The Tahiti cascades are also known as Fecha de Barjas and are located close to the community village of Ermida on the River Arado.
-They are located very close to the road but that doesn’t mean they are easy to access.
-You’ll need to climb down a very steep and slippery hill and at some points, you’ll even need a rope.
-It isn’t safe for small children but for those who can descend they are really worth a view and if the weather allows it, a dive.
+They are located very close to the road, but that doesn’t mean they are easy to access.
+You’ll need to climb down a very steep and slippery hill; at some points, you’ll even need a rope.
+It isn’t safe for small children, but for those who can descend, they are really worth a view and, if the weather allows it, a dive.

 Peneda waterfall (Cascata da Peneda)

-Peneda Waterfall is located in the Peneda mountain range, in Arcos de Valdevez municipality.
-This is a big waterfall (in winter particularly) and you can see it from far away because of the white foam created by the falling water.
-These falls are very close to the Peneda Sanctuary and the river actually goes through sanctuary before reaching the bigger Peneda river.
+Peneda Waterfall is located in the Peneda mountain range in Arcos de Valdevez municipality.
+This is a big waterfall (in winter particularly), and you can see it from far away because of the white foam created by the falling water.
+These falls are very close to the Peneda Sanctuary, and the river actually goes through the sanctuary before reaching the more significant Peneda River.
 The river and the sanctuary make this area very appealing.

 Arado Waterfall (Cascata do Arado)

-This one of the most beautiful, most visited and easy accessed waterfalls in Geres National Park.
-It’s located in Vilar da Veiga and it even has picknick facilities for anyone to use.
-Unless it’s really crowded (summer weekends and August) it should be easy to park close by.
+This is one of the most beautiful, most visited, and easily accessed waterfalls in Geres National Park.
+It’s located in Vilar da Veiga, and it even has picnic facilities for anyone to use.
+Unless it’s really crowded (summer weekends and August), it should be easy to park nearby.
 There are several touristic routes and trails in this area.
-It’s perfectly possible and enjoyable to spend the full day hiking and bathing around Arado River and waterfall.
-Note that in the of Summer this waterfall loses much of its water.
+It’s perfectly possible and enjoyable to spend the full day hiking and bathing around the Arado River and the waterfall.
+Note that in the Summer this waterfall loses much of its water.